DevModeVivek/DevModeVivek/README.md

 ## Experience

+**Professional**

 **Frontend Developer** — Triotech Systems *(Oct 2024 – May 2025)*

-- Built and shipped features for a multi-tenant SaaS school management platform used by UK educational institutions using React.js, TypeScript, and Tailwind CSS — increasing user engagement by **25%**
+* Developed features for a multi-tenant SaaS school-management platform using React.js, TypeScript, and Tailwind CSS
-- Engineered reusable component architecture with React Hooks across attendance, scheduling, and student management modules, improving performance by **25%**
+* Built responsive, component-based UIs for student management, attendance, and scheduling modules
+* Integrated REST APIs with the Node.js backend team to keep frontend state and data in sync
-- Integrated RESTful APIs with backend engineers; shipped features in Agile sprints using GitHub, Docker, and CI/CD pipelines
+* Collaborated in an Agile environment using GitHub, Docker, and CI/CD pipelines

 **Junior Software Developer Intern** — Triotech Systems *(Jan 2024 – Oct 2024)*

-- Developed 20+ backend APIs with pagination, filtering, and sorting using Node.js, Express, and PostgreSQL — improving data retrieval efficiency by **30%**
-- Built reusable UI components in React.js and TypeScript; contributed to code reviews, reducing post-release bugs by **15%**
+* Built UI components with React.js and TypeScript, and integrated REST APIs into existing SaaS modules
+* Debugged and improved components across student and class management modules
-- Participated in daily stand-ups, sprint planning, and Git-based Agile workflows
+* Participated in daily stand-ups and sprint planning within an Agile team

+**Campus Leadership & Technical Operations** — Algoma University

+**Peer Learning Mentor** *(Jul 2026 – Present)*

+* Deliver structured 1:1 mentorship to undergraduate mentees, tracking progress through regular check-ins and CCR milestone logging
+* Serve as a direct escalation link connecting students to academic advising, Wellness, and other institutional resources

+*Previously: Student Life Ambassador — frontline resolution point for incoming-student inquiries, liaising across university departments · Orientation Leader — managed check-in workflows and event logistics for campus-wide orientation*

 ---